 I booked myself into one of the airport hotels.
 The rooms were charged by the hour.
 It cost me £300 for 6 hours.
 By that point, I didn’t even care.
 All I wanted was to have a hot shower and go to sleep.

 The next day in Dubai

 The next morning my friend started my visa process.
 He lied to the officials that I was his cousin visiting him after years of not seeing each other.
 He even pretended to cry.
-Some how after this little performance and paying deposit of £2000 I was granted a visa.
+Somehow after this little performance and paying a deposit of £2000, I was granted a visa.
 But that wasn’t the end.
-I had to have my finger prints taken and my eyes scanned for security reason.
+I had to have my fingerprints taken and my eyes scanned for security reason.
 My friend would get his deposit back after I left the country.
-Even the boarder security officers were surprised that I got granted my visa so quickly.
+Even the border security officers were surprised that I got granted my visa so quickly.
 One of them even came over to say goodbye to me saying ” I told you everything will be ok”